KarolGrydz/leoCode/README.md

 Notes:

 - styles are made for desktop only (1440px)
-- we could do it on props alone, without using context
+- we could do it on props alone, without using context (done in second branch)

 Possible things to add in the future: